How Much Does it Cost to Paint My Home Interior & Exterior?

 - 3-4-story 4,000 square feet: $4,000-$7,000

-Keep in mind your home’s complexity may affect the cost of your project.
-Complex angles require more time to paint, and added safety precautions might need to be taken if scaffolding or lifts are required.
+Keep in mind your home's complexity may affect the cost of your project.
+Complex angles require more time to paint, and additional safety precautions might be taken if scaffolding or lifts are required.

 Cost to paint an exterior trim

 Most professional painters recommend using a primer and two coats of paint on exterior trim.
-The paint typically costs $200-$500 depending on the brand.
-Though the trim color can be the same as the house exterior’s color, more often than not it’s a higher or lower contrast color that complements the overall house color.
+Depending on the brand, the paint typically costs $200-$500.
+Though the trim color can be the same as the house exterior's color, more often than not, it's a higher or lower-contrast color that complements the overall house color.
 So, you could be looking at more than one color of paint — pending your preference.